 5. Buses On Gozo

-When on Gozo, all buses lead to Victoria, the capital city.
-The Malta Public Transport Bus terminal is central to all amenities and there are plenty of choices for food, coffee and snacks while you wait!
-We advise checking your onward journey before travelling.
+All buses lead to Victoria, the capital city.
+The Malta Public Transport Bus terminal is central to all amenities and there are plenty of choices for food, coffee and snacks while you wait.
+When searching our Gozo travel guide, we advise checking your onward journey before travelling.
 Jump to the GOZO section on this timetable for an interactive route map.

 Gozo Public Transport Routes